malminhas/raspberrypi-pico/README.md

 ```

 ## Pimoroni Display Pack
 Pimoroni have a 18-bit capable 240x135 pixel IPS display detailed [here](https://shop.pimoroni.com/products/pico-display-pack) addressable via MicroPython using the Pimoroni uf2 firmware image.
 To access it you will need to install Pimoroni’s firmware following the instructions [here](https://github.com/UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation#quickstart-script).
 If you are powering it via a LiPo shim, it must be switched ON for Thonny to detect the Pico.
 The same applies when trying to flash a pico with a LiPo shim soldered in place.
-With the latest Pimoroni firmware you can use Thonny with the pico live.
+With the latest Pimoroni firmware you can use Thonny with the Pico live.

 ## Pimoroni Network Pack
 Pimoroni have a WiFi network pack for Pico available [here](https://shop.pimoroni.com/products/pico-wireless-pack) addressable via MicroPython using the Pimoroni uf2 image.
 The following code will